 A Stop condition occurs when SDA transitions from an Active state to an Idle state while SCL is Idle.
 Host hardware will issue a Stop condition when it has completed its current transmission and is ready to release control of the bus.
-A Stop condition is also issued after an error condition occurs, such as a bus time-out, or when a NACK condition is detected on the bus.
+A Stop condition is also issued after an Error condition occurs, such as a bus time-out, or when a NACK condition is detected on the bus.
+User software may also generate a Stop condition by setting the Stop (P) bit.

-After the $\overline{ACK}/NACK$ sequence of the final byte of the transmitted/received packet, hardware pulls SCL low for half of an SCL period ( $T{SCL}/2$ ) (see figure below).
+After the $\overline{\text{ACK}}/\text{NACK}$ sequence of the final byte of the transmitted/received packet, hardware pulls SCL low for half of an SCL period ( $T{SCL}/2$ ) (see Figure 36-36).
 After the half SCL period, hardware releases SCL, then samples SCL to ensure it is in an Idle state (SCL = 1).
 Host hardware then waits the duration of the Stop condition setup time ( $T{SU:STO}$ ) and releases SDA, setting the Stop Condition Interrupt Flag (PCIF).
 If the Stop Condition Interrupt Enable (PCIE) bit is also set, the generic I2CxIF is also set.

 Important: At least one SCL low period must appear before a Stop condition is valid.
-If the SDA line transitions low, then high again, while SCL is high, the Stop condition is ignored and a Start condition will be detected by the receiver.
+If the SDA line transitions low, then high again, while SCL is high, the Stop condition is ignored, and a Start condition will be detected by the receiver.

-Figure 36-35.
+Figure 36-36.
 Stop Condition Timing

 - 1. At least one SCL low period must appear before a Stop is valid. - 2.
-Refer to the "Electrical Specifications" chapter for Stop condition setup and hold times.
+See the device data sheet Electrical Specifications for Stop condition setup and hold times.